tobiaboschi/fgen/README.md

 A newer version of **fgen** which includes adaptive weights, can be found at https://github.com/tobiaboschi/FASTEN.
-The project contains code to perform Feature Selection for different types of regressions.
+The project contains code to perform Feature Selection for different types of functional regressions.

 FILES DESCRIPTION: